isblab/pickET/docs/how_i_ran_milopyp.md

 1. Cellular Content Exploration
 2. Particle Refined Localization

-I have only used the first (Cellular Content Exploration) step.
+For comparison with the PickET output, I have only used the first (Cellular Content Exploration) step.

 #### 1. Prepare input file
 You need to make a `.txt` input file.
 Since we are working with only the reconstructed tomograms, we only need to make the following file: